julianStreibel/Expectation_Maximization/README.md

 # Expectation_Maximization

 #### What is Expectation Maximization:
- - **Simple explenation**: Expectation Maximization maximizes the likelihood of gaussians on a dataset.
+ - **Simple explenation**: Expectation Maximization maximizes the likelihood of a distribution on a dataset.

  - **Deeper understanding**: [The Expectation Maximization Algorithm A short tutorial](https://www.lri.fr/~sebag/COURS/EM_algorithm.pdf) gives detailed insights.